Analyzing Machupo virus-receptor binding by molecular dynamics simulations

 \section{Discussion}

-We have applied a method utilizing steering forces in all-atom molecular dynamics simulations to evaluate the effects of mutations at the MACVGP/hTfR1 interface.
-We modeled mutations at several sites in the MACVGP/hTfR1 interface, and verified our computational protocol was sensitive enough to distinguish point mutants in hTfR1; further, we identified several test statistics that may be important parameters for infectivity.
+We have applied a method utilizing steering forces in all-atom molecular dynamics simulations to evaluate the effects of mutations at the GP1/hTfR1 interface.
+We modeled mutations at several sites in the GP1/hTfR1 interface, and verified that our computational protocol was sensitive enough to distinguish point mutants in hTfR1.
+Further, we identified two test statistics, maximum applied force and AUC, that can be used as proxies for binding affinity.
+Both of these statistics correlate well with FEP, but offer the simplicity of not requiring a large commitment to planning for the theoretical issues inherent to free energy methods.
 We systematically tested several point mutations to understand their contribution to the binding interaction.
-In the case of Asn348Lys, the loss-of-infectivity seen \textit{in vivo} could not be easily inferred from the static structure; the critical difference for mutations at Asn348 lies in size and charge restriction.
-Further, we have shown the cause of diminished infectivity in the viral single-mutant vArg111Ala is probably not due to binding energy differences.
-We also found that a negatively polar residue at site 211 in hTfR1 is absolutely critical for a tight-binding interaction; any non-polar mutation at Tyr211 in hTfR1 is likely to completely halt viral entry and dramatically decrease the chances of MACV infection.
-However, our data suggest the viral mutation vArg111Ala may restore the infective potential of MACV that was previously destroyed by a Tyr211Ala hTfR1 mutation.
+In the case of Asn348Lys, we have shown that the static structure provides little insight into why this mutation causes loss-of-infectivity \textit{in vivo}.
+While Asn348 appears to be involved in a hydrogen-bonding network in the static structure, change in binding at that site may actually be caused by size and charge restriction.
+We also found that a negatively polar residue at site 211 in hTfR1 seem critical for a tight binding interaction.
+Any non-polar mutation at Tyr211 in hTfR1 is likely to completely halt viral entry and dramatically decrease the chances of MACV infection.